 The type of insurance you will go for will be different depending on what sort of cleaning business you’ve opted for.
 For example, domestic and commercial cleaners will certainly need public liability insurance and sometimes there is a minimum amount of coverage required.

 It’s a good idea to speak with a lawyer to ensure you’re getting the right insurance for your business.

 After you’ve decided on what type of cleaning business you’re going to start, you’ll want to look at what equipment you’re going to need.
 Are you going to need a van?
 Are you going to specialize and require certain tools?

-Depending on this, the costs might be much higher than you’d previously expected, so always consider your equipment into your costing before you start out.
+Depending on this, the costs might be much higher than you’d previously expected, so always consider your equipment in your costing before you start out.
 This will also include the cleaning products you’re buying.

 Marketing And Finding Customers

 After you’ve identified your market and competitors, you’ll want to market yourself better than the rivals.
-When you’re starting out, you won’t have the same customer base – so your marketing needs to be spot on.
+When you’re starting out, you won’t have the same customer base – so your marketing needs to be spot-on.

 Ensure you’re utilizing both online and offline marketing techniques such as flyers and knocking on doors.
 Maybe purchase some TV or radio time.
 Undoubtedly, you’ll be using social media and promoting your professional-looking website.

 Remember, word of mouth and referrals will be the way forward when starting out – so make sure you’re doing the work at a top-quality level too.
 You want that repeat business!